top of page

 and there is no single solution for all.
 One’s individual constitution, and environment

-must be taken into consideration to assess for imbalances and create solutions to correct
+must be taken into consideration to assess for imbalances and create solutions to mitigate

 them; a constant endeavor to sustain balance.